nens/threedi-docs/source/a_releasenotes.rst

 **Live site**

-- Breaches in live site are lines and with flowing dots
-- 1D-2D links that cross an obstacle will take the exchange level from the obstacle
+- Breaches: a line has been added to the visualisation of breaches in the live site.
+Discharge and flow velocity are visualized on these lines by moving dots.

 **API**